Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than simply listing your duties make sure you highlight tangible results and tangible accomplishments.
-Use notes to create these accomplishments simple to scan and intriguing for potential employers.
+Rather than simply listing your duties Instead, highlight tangible accomplishments and tangible results.
+Utilize the bullet point format to help make these achievements easily scannable and engaging for prospective employers.

 4. Emphasize Transferable Skills